 Months of entry

-Accredited by the European-wide accreditation system for Informatics curricula, the MSc is committed to excellence in European-wide software education and training of engineers to deliver high quality and trustworthy software systems that meet industrial needs.
-The MSc is also accredited by the British Computer Society (BCS) to Chartered Engineering (CEng) level for the maximum 5 year period beginning 2012.
+Accredited by the European-wide accreditation system for Informatics curricula, the course is committed to excellence in European-wide software education and training of engineers to deliver high-quality and trustworthy software systems that meet industrial needs.
+The taught element of the course lasts for the first two semesters, while the third semester is devoted to the project.
+The total length of study depends on the mode of delivery.

 - Research Methods